bobby-didcoding/django-tutorial/steps/module_2.md

 	template_name = "core/index.html"
 ```

-4) Configure template directory - Django is configured to find HTML files in registered app's.
+4) Templates - We will need a HTML template to render on a browser.
+Being a web framework, Django needs a convenient way to generate HTML dynamically.
+The most common approach relies on templates.
+A template contains the static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.
+Django is configured to find HTML files in registered app's.
 However, to help Django you will need to structure the template directory as follows:
 ```
 django_course\
     core\